guyskk/validr/readme.md

 *required*: is required or not, empty string is treated as missing

-*default*: default value, it can be callable without args(used in dict snippet)
+*default*: default value, it can be callable without args(used in dict snippet). default value will also be validated

 *desc*: desc of the snippet